 2.)
 Shop around for a contractor

-Don’t hire anyone on the spot; check out at least three different contractors before making your decision.
+Don’t hire anyone on the spot.
+Check out at least three different contractors before making your decision.
 Ask for references and meet with each contractor in person to get a feel for their character and professional conduct.
 Take note of whether they show up on time and their willingness to answer questions.
 Doing these simple tasks will provide you with important clues about their reliability.
 Be sure to ask your prospective contractor if they generally stick to their schedules or tend to fall behind.
-In this business, time is money, and a delay in a project’s completion can cost you a pretty penny.
+In this business, time is money.
+Any delay in a project’s completion can cost you a pretty penny.

 Potential money saved: several thousand dollars.